 2. Monterey or Carmel

 This is a tough choice as they are very close to each other, so you will probably only chose to say in one.
 If travelling with kids I would choose Monterey.
 The aquarium there is one of the best I have seen and the town is very family friendly.
-I stayed at the Intercontinental hotel.
-It is a fantastic hotel in the centre of the town with excellent facilites and sea-views.
+I stayed at the Intercontinental Hotel.
+It is a fantastic hotel in the centre of the town with excellent facilities and sea-views.
 It also has an excellent happy hour from 3 – 6.
 Not only are drinks half price but so are their delicious light bites.
 A nice glass of Californian wine and a plate of Monterey Bay Calamari will only set you back $12!
 They also have an excellent kids menu in the restaurant, even at breakfast time.
 Monterey has some lovely walks and bike paths along the seafront, and it even has it’s own Fisherman’s Wharf.

 Carmel is more authentic and if travelling as a couple, this would be my choice.
 You will love strolling around the pretty streets and stumbling upon local shops and art galleries, selling upmarket souvenirs.
 If you happen to be staying in Monterey, pop in for lunch or even a coffee, there is something special about Carmel by the Sea.
 If you have time, try lunch at Clint Eastwood’s (a former Mayor of Carmel ) Mission Ranch.
 If you are a golf fan, take a spin to nearby Pebble Beach, they have numerous dining options and some quite reasonably priced.